 Dr Nick Rees-Roberts is Lecturer in Film in the French department in the School of Modern Languages at the University of Bristol.
-His teaching and research focus on cinema and contemporary culture.
+His teaching and research focus on cinema and contemporary culture, particularly queer cinema and theory, gender and sexuality studies, and fashion cultures.
 His current interdisciplinary project focuses on the history and theory of fashion with particular emphasis on the relationship between fashion and film.
 This includes a book Fashion Film in the Digital Age to be published by Bloomsbury in 2015.
 Nick has also published work on fashion film and digital advertising in the French journal Poli: Politique de l’image in 2011, and has an article on the iconography of fashion designer and photographer Hedi Slimane in the journal Fashion Theory in 2013.
 Recent publications include a chapter on fashion and globalization in Brazil for the edited volume Fashion Cultures Revisited and a journal article on fashion designer Raf Simons in Fashion Theory (2015).
 Forthcoming publications on fashion will include an article examining transmission and innovation in 21st century Paris Fashion through a case study of Nicolas Ghesquière's designs for Balenciaga (1997-2012).

 With Dr Darren Waldron from the University of Manchester, Nick is co-editing a volume on French film star Alain Delon for Bloomsbury Academic Publishing in 2015 (Alain Delon: Style, Stardom and Masculinity).
 Future publications in film studies also include articles on the question of style in the cinema of Xavier Dolan and on masculinity, sixties heritage and vintage style in contemporary European cinema.